 Leaning on his previous experience building a distributed energy management platform, Kofa is building a technology platform to manage a swappable battery network.
 A critical part of this is establishing a standard “form factor” for the swappable batteries, incorporating the required IOT technology and software plus swapping infrastructure that will allow for an amazing customer experience.

 Batteries will be accessed at swap stations spread across strategic locations in urban environments across Africa.
-The battery network is comprised of identical battery packs with the battery having a capacity of 2 kWh and weighing about 14 kg.
+The battery network is comprised of identical battery packs, with the battery having a capacity of 2 kWh and weighing about 14 kg.
 These can be plugged directly into an electric motorcycle or connected to an inverter that can then be used to power AC loads for backup power or other productive use needs.

 Kofa’s battery packs have a slick form factor with an ergonomic handle to make it easy for users to carry around, making them ideal for swapping.
-The Kofa motorcycles can accommodate 2 battery packs, which means a bike can have up to 4 kWh battery storage.
-Erik says the range of their motorcycles is in the region of 20 to 30 km/kWh depending on riding style, payload and road conditions.
+The Kofa motorcycles can accommodate 2 battery packs, which means a bike can have up to 4 kWh of battery storage.
+Erik says the range of their motorcycles is in the region of 20 to 30 km/kWh depending on riding style, payload, and road conditions.
 Kofa is initially targeting businesses that use motorcycles for delivery needs and also small and micro businesses that need access to reliable power during blackouts or for other productive use.

 Kofa wants to encourage interoperability amongst mobility companies and aims to service multiple players in this sector.
-They are working to win them over by having the best battery swap network (coverage and reliability) as well as the best performing battery packs and usage models on the market.
+They are working to win them over by having the best battery swap network (coverage and reliability) as well as the best-performing battery packs and usage models on the market.
 They see a big place for edge AI on their IOT boards that exist in each battery pack to help manage battery safety and network optimization.
 This is especially important when data connectivity can be problematic even in urban environments.

 Kofa will also incorporate payments via mobile money, a ubiquitous payment method in a lot of African countries that is enabling financial inclusion on a continent where the majority of citizens generally don’t have access to traditional banking channels.
 Leveraging the embedded software on their IOT boards, they plan to launch a service where clients can pay a fraction of the cost of a full charge and access a certain quantum of energy at a time.